FIRST-YEAR STUDENTS

 Panther Predictor

 This tool uses the SAT two-digit test scoring structure (10-40) adopted in March 2016.
 If your test date was before March 2016, you will need to convert your scores to the new scoring structure.
-The College Board concordance provides conversion charts and other resources to see how your old scores compare to the new scores.
+The College Board Concordance provides conversion charts and other resources to see how your old scores compare to the new scores.

-Note: International students should refer to the international admissions page for more information.
+Note: International students should refer to the International Admissions page for more information.

 The SAT FI formula: